 Supported Charities

-Octobers Charity of the month: The Salvation Army (www1.salvationarmy.org.uk)
+Augusts Charity of the month:

-Septembers Charity of the month: Christian Solidarity Worldwide (www.csw.org.uk)
+Christian Solidarity Worldwide (www.csw.org.uk)

 The primary work of CSW is advocacy, which is used to influence the legislation, policies, attitudes and behaviours that reinforce religious discrimination and persecution.
 Through this, the aim is to bring about lasting cultural, social and political change.

-- Prisoners of conscience, and all who face hardship because of their faith.
+- Prisoners of conscience, and all who face hardship because of their faith

-- Researchers and advocates who try to bring the light of truth and justice.
+- Researchers and advocates who try to bring the light of truth and justice

-- Change in the most oppressive political regimes.
+- Change in the most oppressive political regimes

-Augusts Charity of the month: Livability (www.livability.org.uk)
+Julys Charity of the month:

 So please pray for:

-Junes Charity of the month: The Church Urban Fund (www.cuf.org.uk)
+Mays Charity of the month:

 So please pray for:

-Mays Charity of the month: The Church Army (www. churcharmy.org)
+Februarys Charity of the month: The Church Army(www.churcharmy.org.uk)

 What the Church Army says about its aims and values: